madoar/angular-archwizard/README.md

 | (stepEnter)                   | `function(MovingDirection): void`                                                                    | null          |

 ### \[enableBackLinks\]
-In some cases it may be required that the user is able to leave an entered `wizard-completion-step`.
+In some cases it may be required that the user is allowed to leave an entered `wizard-completion-step`.
-If this is the case you can enable this by adding the directive `[enableBackLinks]` to the `wizard-completion-step`.
+In such a case you can enable this by adding the directive `[enableBackLinks]` to the `wizard-completion-step`.

 ```html
 <wizard-completion-step enableBackLinks>